Endorsement for Clergy Appointed by their Bishop

-Endorsement certifies that a person is credentialed as clergy by The United Methodist Church and is authorized to perform the religious ministries required in the endorsed setting.
-Endorsement recognizes the presence of the gifts of character and ability required in the setting, including the ability to acquire the professional training and certification necessary in the endorsee’s field of expertise.
+Many of those appointed as chaplains or spiritual care providers in institutions outside the United Methodist Church will require the Church’s endorsement prior to employment.
+Endorsement certifies that a person is credentialed as clergy by The United Methodist Church and is authorized to perform the ministries of the Church in a pluralistic setting.
+Endorsement recognizes the presence of the gifts of character and ability required in the specialized ministry.

 Applicants for endorsement must belong to one of three clergy categories: